-- Grantee training.
+• Grantee training.
 LSC will supplement and extend training efforts to reflect the growing expertise in best practices and to improve and increase collaboration across grantees and other providers.
 LSC will aim to offer training programs using its own Management and Grants Oversight budget, at little or no cost to its grantees.
-LSC will review the possibilities of training efforts in at least these areas: - Compliance Training: training to enable grantees to meet LSC's financial, regulatory, and reporting requirements as efficiently as possible, and to minimize the need for enforcement actions.
+LSC will review the possibilities of training efforts in at least the following areas: